dopedao/RYO/README.md

 - Initialised multiple player states.
 - Connect random engine to turn to trigger probabalistic theft.
+- Turn rate limiting.
+Game has global clock that increments every time a turn occurs.
+User has a lockout of x clock ticks.
+- Game end criterion based on global clock.
-- Implement cost to travel for some locations.
+- Finish `mappings/locations.json`.
+Name places and implement different cost to travel for some locations.
     - Locations will e.g., be 10 cities each with 4 suburbs.
     - E.g., locations 1-10 are suburb 1.
 Locations 2, 12, 22, 32 are
     city 2.
 So `location_id=27` is city 7, suburb 3.
 Free to travel to
     other suburbs in same city (7, 17, 37).
-- Turn rate limiting.
-Game has global clock that increments every time a turn occurs.
-User has a lockout of x clock ticks.
-- Game end criterion based on global clock.
+    - Need to create a file with nice city/subrub names for these in
+- Finish `mappings/items.json`.
+Populate and tweak the item names and item unit price.
+E.g., cocaine price per unit different from weed price per unit.
-- Create lists of market pair values to initialize the game with.
+- Finish `mappings/initial_markets.csv`.
+Create lists of market pair values to initialize the game with.
 E.g., for all 40 locations x 10 items = 400 money_count-item_count pairs as a separate file.
+A mapping of 600 units with 6000 money initialises a dealer in that location with 60 of the item at (6000/60) 100 money per item.
+This mapping should be in the ballpark of the value in `items.json`.
+The fact that values deviate, creates trade opportunities at the start of the game. (e.g., a location might have large quantity at lower price).
+- Finish `mappings/probabilities.json`.
+How likely is it that a player will trigger an event?
+This is a chance out of 1000, with `1` corresponding to 0.1% chance (avoid decimals in Cairo).
 - Initialize users with money upon first turn. (e.g., On first turn triggers save of starting amount e.g., 10,000, then sets the flag to )
 - Create caps on maximum parameters (40 location_ids, 10k user_ids, 10 item_ids)
 - User authentication.
 E.g., signature verification.
+- Add health clock.
+E.g., some events lower health

 Welcome: